A comprehensive guide on how email marketing fundamentally works in 2024. We are CONVINCED that this is the most underrated digital marketing channel.

 It’s totally fine to send emails to your entire list when they are of interest to everyone.

-Aside from the two types of email mentioned above (content that for your entire list or one-off promotions), everything else should be automated based on your user’s actions.
+Aside from the two types of email designs mentioned above (content that is for your entire list or one-off promotions), everything else should be automated based on your subscriber’s demographics and actions.

-Automating your emails allow you to send content and messaging that is much more specific and contextually relevant to the users.
+Email Marketing automation allows you to send effective email content and messaging that is much more specific and contextually relevant to the users.

-Instead of just blasting out everything that you have, you can send emails based on what each user is interested in and the actions they’re taking on your site.
-You can do this with an email service provider, or ESP, like MailChimp, ConvertKit, ActiveCampaign or Drip, among many others.
-Use this guide to check ActiveCampaign pricing if you’re interested in getting started with an ESP.
+Instead of just blasting out everything that you have to your new subscribers and what remaining subscribers you have left, you can send emails based on what each user is interested in and the actions they’re taking on your site.
+You can do this with an email service provider, or ESP, like MailChimp, ConvertKit, Constant Contact, ActiveCampaign, or Drip, among many others.
+Use this guide to check ActiveCampaign pricing for the best email marketing services if you’re interested in getting started with email marketing tools.

 Some examples of automated email are: